 Simmer down on the jargon.

-As much as we’d all like to sound like literary geniuses, it’s best to write content in a less-complex fashion.
+As much as we would all like to sound like literary geniuses, it is best to write content in a less-complex fashion.
 Use “plain language” to communicate with your audience.

 As always, consider your audience.
 Create content geared towards your audience and in a way they can comprehend easily and quickly.
 Jargon is tough to communicate in an effective way, unless your audience is very industry-specific.

 Transitional words like ‘moreover’, ‘because’, ‘in addition’, and ‘equally important’ show the relationship between phrases, sentences and paragraphs.